yochaigal/cairn/wip/2e/bestiary.md

 8 HP, 3 Armor, 14 STR, 4 DEX, 12 WIL, claws (d8+d8)

 - Magical, slow-moving statues of monstrous winged creatures, typically employed as guards or watchdogs.
-- Prowl at nights but fear the day, where the sun's light freezes them in place.
+- Prowl at nights but fear the day, when the sun's light freezes them in place.
 - Immune to charms and magical sleep.

 ## Gelatinous Ooze